marijnh/Eloquent-JavaScript/08_error.md

 created an inconsistent program state, it repairs the damage it did.

-Note that, even though the `finally` code is run when an exception leaves the `try` block, it does not interfere with the exception.
+Note that, even though the `finally` code is run when an exception is thrown in the `try` block, it does not interfere with the exception.
 After the `finally` block runs, the stack continues unwinding.

 {{index "exception safety"}}